waddling

 A male scholar

-Rode on a white horse to cross the Southern pond
+Rode on a white horse, wanting to cross the Southern pond

 But the goods somehow did not arrive

-One which is given as a gift to the scholar
+One to be given as a gift to the scholar

 But after eating the cooked chicken, the scholar suffered a lock jaw!